moloco-mcm/user-event-sink-connector-js/README.md

 # User Event Sink Connector for Javascript (Reference Implementation)

-This repository contains a reference implementation for processing and handling user events in TypeScript.
-It demonstrates best practices for event validation, processing, and type safety.;
+A reference implementation in Javascript demonstrating how to build a connector for sending user events to Moloco MCM's User Event ingestion API endpoint.
+This implementation showcases best practices for data validation, and error handling that you can adapt for your own user event data ingestion services.

 ## Purpose